top of page

 Perspectives on My Walks

-Print and broadcast journalists, freelance writers, and others have sought me out for interviews as well as to join me on a walk.
+Print and broadcast journalists, freelance writers, and others have reached out for interviews as well as to join me on a walk.
 They include:

 -This Working Life (2022 Australian Career Book of Year)